Axisymmetric fully spectral code for hyperbolic equations: Introduction

 Even though there is a wide range of numerical methods to treat PDEs, our interests lie in those which render highly accurate solutions, ideally close to machine precision.
 In this context, (pseudo-)spectral methods are probably the best choice, as they have the remarkable capability of providing exponential convergence rate when the underlying problem admits a regular solution~\cite{Boyd00,canuto_2006_smf}.

 Spectral methods have been widely used for systems of {\em elliptic} PDEs~\cite{Boyd00,canuto_2006_smf}.
-For time-dependent problems though, usually the spatial and time directions are treated differently.
+For time-dependent problems though, usually the spatial and time directions are treated differently (see e.g.~\cite{hesthaven2007} for a discussion on the use of spectral methods for time-dependent problems).
 Typically, spectral methods are restricted to the spatial grid, while the time evolution is performed with a standard time integrator (for instance, the well known explicit 4th order Runge-Kutta scheme).
 Apart from the loss of the solution's accuracy, in many cases such combined methods have to satisfy the so-called Courant-Friedrichs-Lewy condition (CFL condition) which imposes a restriction on the time step according to the spatial grid size.
 A way to overcome these caveats is to apply a spectral method to {\em all} directions, i.e.~to both space {\em and} time.
 To the best of our knowledge, a first study along this line was performed for {\em parabolic} PDEs \cite{Ierley199288}, while a fully spectral code for hyperbolic equations was first proposed in~\cite{Hennig:2008af}.
+These works were restricted to problems with one spatial and one time dimension.
+Recently, a first step towards a fully spectral code in higher dimensions was presented in~\cite{Petri2014} for advection equations.